 \subsection{Some comments on the exotic fibers}

 In this section we will comments on the properties of the resolution we have obtained: the enhancement of fibers without increase of the rank, the orientifold picture and a no-go theorem using Batyrev theorem on the birational invariance of Betti numbers in the category of projective algebraic varieties. \begin{enumerate} \item{\bf Strong coupling}.
 At the points $\Pi_4$, the $j$-invariant vanishes.
-It follows that the axion-dilaton field is $\tau=\mathrm{exp}(\frac{\pi}{3}\mathrm{i})$ in the fundamental domain and therefore type IIB is strongly coupled since the string couplings $g_s=(Im \tau)^{-1}$ is of order 1, more precisely, $g_s=2/\sqrt{3}$.
+It follows that the string couplings $g_s=(Im \tau)^{-1}$ is strongly coupled.
 Interestingly, the string coupling constant is small ($j=\infty$) anywhere else in the $\SU(5)$ divisor. \item {\bf Conifold singularities in the orientifold picture}.
 In the type IIB orientifold picture, we consider the double cover over the base ramified at $b_2=0$ where $b_2=a_1^2+4 a_2$.
 Using the original Weierstrass equation of the fourfold before the blow-ups, we have $X:\xi^2=b_2$ with $b_2=\beta_5^2+4 \beta_4 w$ and $\xi$ a section of $\mathscr{L}$:

 The elliptic fourfold $Y$ is Calabi-Yau when $\mathscr{L}=K_{B}$ and it follows that when $Y$ is Calabi-Yau, the double cover $X$ is also Calabi-Yau.
 If we rewrite $X$ as follows